Updated October 24, 2020

-Creek is pretty but access is past narrowly spaced pipes, a nasty barbed wire fence encloses the entire campground.
+The creek is pretty but pedestrian access is through narrowly spaced pipes and a nasty barbed wire fence encloses the entire campground.
+Watch your kids around it.
 Good, clean water flowing right now.
 Great canyon setting, about 1,900 feet.
 Didn’t check cell coverage, I assume none.
 Anybody not enjoying rockhounding would still enjoy this campground.

 View from the bridge over Agate Creek.
-Canyon invites exploring although get a BLM surface status management map of the area to show public land ownership.
+The canyon invites exploring although get a BLM surface status management map of the area to show public land ownership.